 My focus this time will be on the ability to make wise decisions and equip others to make great decisions as well.

 The ability to make wise decisions as a leadership responsibility

 As I work with some of the top executives around the world I’m amazed at the number of them who are reluctant to make a decision.
 It may be fear or failure, or rejection from those more senior or just not wanting to be held accountable.
 Whichever is the root cause is, it’s having a huge impact on the pace, direction and quality of delivery of the needed results.

 Whatever their reasons for not wanting to make the decision I guess challenge is not knowing whether it is the right decision for the circumstances they find themselves in.

 We make decisions every day of our lives and every moment of every day.
-We decide what to wear, what to eat, when to speak, when to ask questions, went to work longer and went to go home.
+We decide what to wear, what to eat, when to speak, when to ask questions, when to work longer and when to go home.

 What constitutes a wise decision?

 In my early career I was taught that wisdom is the correct or appropriate use of our knowledge.
 Wisdom is knowledge correctly applied.
 Therefore a wise decision requires us to gain the appropriate knowledge, relevant to our purpose or outcome and then make a decision about action.

 I regularly hear senior leaders complaining of the information overload.
 Data should be provided to meet a purpose not to demonstrate clever functionality or justify personal value.